 7 – 0

-As we can se, Dr. Ackoff had a great understanding of antisystemically methods, and their lack of systemic acting in the organisation.
+As we can see, Dr. Ackoff had a great understanding of anti-systemical methods, and their lack of systemic acting in the organisation.

-And as Dr. Ackoff stated, to be able to have a better result then fail, systemically changes also needed to be done in the organisation, meaning root causes needed to be solved as well, making the organisation more awesome by following our set of principles.
+And as Dr. Ackoff stated, to be able to have a better result than a failure, systemically changes also needed to be done in the organisation, meaning root causes needed to be solved as well, making the organisation more awesome by following our set of principles.

 This was all for this series of blog posts.

-The next “chapter” according to the Reading proposal tree is TDSD – the first trembling steps to our methods blog post series.
+The next “chapter” according to the Reading proposal tree is The first trembling steps to our methods blog post series.